-Summer school attendance is a privilege.
-Each summer school student is expected to comply with the rules of student conduct outlined in the current version of Regulation 2601.P.
+Each student in summer programming, to include students in extended school year programs, is expected to comply with the rules of student conduct outlined in the current version of Regulation 2601.P.

 A school principal may impose a short-term suspension and/or make a referral to the Division Superintendent in any situation involving prohibited conduct.